gurnec/btcrecover/TUTORIAL.md

      * BIP-39 passphrases (e.g. TREZOR) - Please see the [BIP-39 Passphrases](#bip-39-passphrases) section below.
      * mSIGNA - `%homedrive%%homepath%` (it's a `.vault` file)
      * Bither - `%appdata%\Bither` (it's named `address.db`)
+     * Blockchain.info - it's usually named `wallet.aes.json`; if you don't have a backup of your wallet file, you can download one by running the `download-blockchain-wallet.py` tool in the `extract-scripts` directory if you know your wallet ID (and 2FA if enabled)
      * Litecoin-Qt - `%appdata%\Litecoin` (it's named `wallet.dat`)
  3. If you have a `btcrecover-tokens-auto.txt` file, you're almost done.
 Copy it into the directory which contains `btcrecover.py`, and then simply double-click the `btcrecover.py` file, and *btcrecover* should begin testing passwords.
 (You may need to rename your wallet file if it doesn't match the file name listed insided the `btcrecover-tokens-auto.txt` file.)
 If you don't have a `btcrecover-tokens-auto.txt` file, continue reading below.
  4. Copy your `tokens.txt` file, or your passwordlist file if you're using one, into the directory which contains `btcrecover.py`.